 Interested students can review the Campaign at its website: www.masspublicbanking.org

-Students should submit a resume and cover letter to Liz Solar at email@example.com by 5pm on Tuesday 8/29/23 which will be sent to the Nancy Ryan for review and selection.
+Students should submit a resume and cover letter to Dana Pierce at email@example.com by Friday, January 12, 2024.

-Once students are selected by the Massachusetts Public Bank Campaign and in order to earn credits students will be required to submit an independent clinical (IC) application by 5pm on Thursday 8/31.
+Once students are selected by the Massachusetts Public Bank Campaign and in order to earn credits students will be required to submit an independent clinical (IC) application.
 Please consult: https://hls.harvard.edu/clinics/independent-clinical/

 Independent Clinical does not satisfy the HLS experiential learning graduation requirement.